 It’s also important to ensure that your Google My Business profile is thorough and accurate, with consistent listing information, photos and reviews.
 You can even make social posts through Google My Business to boost your visibility on the search results page.

 Google isn’t an unpredictable beast that changes on a whim, throwing the web into chaos.
-By continually striving to get users the most accurate information in the most convenient way, Google make it easy for you to anticipate how search will continue to evolve in 2019 and beyond.
+By continually striving to get users the most accurate information in the most convenient way, Google makes it easy for you to anticipate how search will continue to evolve in 2019 and beyond.
 Stay one step ahead by matching your content to your user’s search intent and making your site fast, secure, and easy to access on any device.
 Pay attention to the way the search landscape is changing, and you can position yourself for success.